dharmatarha/eeg_network_pipeline/README.md

 <br>`/modularity/consensus_similarity`
 <br>`/modularity/multislice_static_unsigned`
 <br>`/modularity/zrand.m`
 We felt free to do so since there is no mention of a specific license / any restrictions on their website - we treat these as if under MIT license.
-Please cite the [Network Community Toolbox](http://commdetect.weebly.com/) and their corresponding papers (see on their website) whenever using their functions.
+Please cite the [Network Community Toolbox](http://commdetect.weebly.com/) and the corresponding papers (see on their website and in the helps of the functions) whenever using their work.
 - We also pulled functions (ones we rely on) from the great [Brain Connectivity Toolbox](https://sites.google.com/site/bctnet/):
 <br>`/measures/betweenness_wei.m`
 <br>`/measures/charpath.m`